GuifiBaix/python-yamlns/README.md

       which are convenient to call in `format` templates.
 - Tools to `format` templates with complex namespace structures.
     - Given the attribute like access, `format` templates result cleaner with multilevel dicts.
-    - API to fill a `format` template like file with a YAML file.
+    - Function to extract an empty YAML scheletton given a template with substitutions.
-    - API to extract an empty YAML scheletton given a template with substitutions.
+    - Function to fill a `format` template like file with a YAML file.
-    - Command line tool to make those two functions
+    - Command line tool to run those two functions
-- `unittest` assertion `assertNsEqual` to compare json like structures among them or with yaml strings.
+- `unittest` assertion `assertNsEqual` to compare json like structures among them or with yaml strings and display the difference in a nice line by line diff.

 ## Example